lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 Every Model must have a unique instance Identifier defined.
 This identifier describes a value that is extracted at runtime for every instance (business transaction) of the business process defined by the model. <br />

-When a business process implementation spans more than one integration or process, or both, you must assign the model's unique instance identifier to mapped milestones to establish the correlation between the actions in the same instance of the business process and extract the unique instance identifier value when the specified milestone is passed.
+When a business process implementation spans more than one integration or process, or both, you must assign the model's unique instance identifier to mapped milestones to establish the correlation between the actions in the same instance of the business process and extract the unique instance identifier value when the specified milestone is passed. <br />

 ## Learning Objectives
 In this lab, you will learn how to create the following:
-- Draft model
+- Draft Model
-- Initial and Terminal milestones
+- Initial and Terminal Milestones
-- Identifier mapped to one of the milestones thru a data type
+- Identifier mapped to one of the Milestones through a data type

-## Excercise 1
+## Excercise
  You will create a Model named Order Management with 2 Milestone and an identifier.
 The order process starts with an initial milestone, named Order Received, which provides metrics for an order, such as number of items, type ordered, shipping address, and shipping type.
 You will include a terminal milestone name Order Completed.
 The Identifier will be mapped to the milestone named Order Recieved via a String value.
 Your model will be kept in Draft form thru several iterations.

-### Create Model
+### Task 1: Create Model
     A. Open Oracle Insight
         1. Click on <Models>
         2. Click on <Create>